Philidor Docs

 Platform & Strategy (40%)

-Protocol and strategy resilience vector: maturity, audit depth, strategy complexity, dependency factors, and incident caps.
+Protocol and strategy resilience vector: maturity, audit depth, strategy complexity, worst-of dependency factors, and incident caps.

 This vector measures the probability that protocol code or strategy design causes loss.